Aftown

 aftown is an Internet-based music download and streaming service.
-IAftown as a company consists of two main platforms: streaming and downloads.
+Aftown as a company consists of two main platforms: streaming and downloads.
 The aftown app is free and generates revenue through premium subscriptions and advertisement from free users.

 It is currently the top indigenous music streaming and download site in West Africa.

 History

 In September 2016, the technation team had a collaboration with M.anifest to release his album "No Where Cool " album on 15ghana.com, an eCommerce website.
 The album upon release sold over a thousand copies all over the country within a week.
 The sale of M.anifest's album presented several challenges especially in regard to delivery since the project involved the sale CDs.
 These challenges and the overall success of the project led the technation gh team to come up with the idea for aftown coined from the words Africa and Town.